vanyle/ASG/README.md

 The static website will be generated inside `<output_directory>`

-More information available inside [the usage manual](./docs/usage.md)
+More information available inside [the reference](./docs/reference.md)

 Check out [how to use ASG with Github Pages to publish your website](./docs/github.md)